e-mergo/mx-emergo-actions-dropdown-menu/README.md

 Set the button style of the menu button with a choice from the familiar set of styles.

+### Border

+Set whether the button is decorated with a border.

 ### Interaction

 Set the interaction method of the menu: open the menu on click or on hover.